evshiron/nwjs-builder-phoenix/docs/FAQs.md

 `nsis` target will build NSIS installers (and updaters when `package.json:build.nsis.diffUpdaters` is `true`) for Windows.

 `nsis7z` target will use `7za` to compress and [Nsis7z plug-in](http://nsis.sourceforge.net/Nsis7z_plug-in) to extract, instead of the built-in LZMA compression, resulting in a better and faster compression.
-But it doesn't list installed files, onlya percentage indicating the progress of extraction when installing.
+But it doesn't list installed files, only a percentage indicating the progress of extraction when installing.